volasper/Metatrader_Web/README.md

 # Metatrader_Web
-Use Github Page function to let your ios device can view metatrader
+Use Github Page to let your ios device can view metatrader

 # How to use
-Open the link below, and use it https://volasper.github.io/Metatrader_Web/
+Open the link below, and use it

+https://volasper.github.io/Metatrader_Web/

+# How to change language
-If you need to change language to yours, fork it and change index.html lang=zh -> lang=*your language*
+If you need to change language to yours, fork it and change index.html

+lang=zh -> lang=*your language*

 # Tutorials